pingswept/me30-website/content/logistics/syllabus.md

 ### Electronics kits

-We will buy you a bunch of stuff, and then you will give us $TBD as a course materials fee.
+We will buy you a bunch of stuff, and then you will be charged $95 (or less, depending on financial aid) as a course materials fee.
 This fee mainly covers the consumable materials - i.e., the supplies that we expect you'll burn out, lose, or otherwise use up over the course of the semester.
-We'll be re-collecting the more expensive components - multimeter, motors, Arduino, Raspberry Pi, and power supplies - from you at the end of the semester so that can continue to keep course fees as low as possible.
-For Fall 2020, the Mechanical Engineering department will be subsidizing a portion of the total ME 30 materials cost, so the student fee will be considerably less than the value of your materials.
+We'll be re-collecting the multimeter, motors, Arduino, Raspberry Pi, and power supplies from you at the end of the semester so that we can continue to keep course fees as low as possible.
+For Fall 2020, a gift to the Mechanical Engineering department has covered a large portion of the total ME 30 materials cost, so the student fee is considerably less than the value of your materials.
 Bottom line: please keep track of and take care when handling your components.

 ### Printed circuit board fabrication